 The Office of Instruction is responsible for establishing and maintaining processes through which English language proficiency may be demonstrated.
 The expectation is that recognized English language proficiency scores may be used, but other methods may also be developed.
 In addition, it is expected that opportunities for development will be provided for graduate students who do not meet English language proficiency thresholds for TAships upon entry to UGA.

-More information about the English Language Proficiency policy may be found in the companion document, Guide to Demonstrating English Proficiency.
+More information about the English Language Proficiency policy may be found in the companion document, Guide to Demonstrating English Language Proficiency, which can be found on the CTL's website.